Asymptotic Equipartition Theorems in von Neumann algebras: Preliminary on von Neumann algebras

 where $s(\rho)$ denotes the support of state $\rho$, which is the minimal projection $e$ such that $\rho=e\rho e$.
 Note that for $\rho \in \S_b(\M)$, $\tau(m s(\rho))\le \tau(\rho)=1 $ implies $\tau(s(\rho))<\infty $.
 For any $e$ with $\tau(e)<\infty$, $\tau$ restricted on $e\M e$ is a finite trace.
 In many cases, this allows us to restrict the discussion to finite von Neumann algebras.

 We now recall the definition of various relative entropies for two quantum (sub)states.
 These definitions on finite-dimensional systems are available in any book on quantum information theory (for example \cite{tomamichel-book}) and their extension to infinite-dimensional systems can be found in documents such as \cite{hiai-book, bst, jencova-1}.
-Given $\rho \in \S_\le(\M)$ and any positive $\sigma \in \M$ with $s(\rho)\le s(\sigma)$, we have the following definitions: \begin{enumerate} \item[i)] Relative entropy: provided $\rho\log \rho, \rho\log\sigma\in L_1(\M)$, \item[ii)] Sanwiched-R\'enyi relative entropy: for $\al\in [1/2,1)\cup (1,\infty), \frac{1}{\al}+\frac{1}{\al'}=1$. \item[iii)] Petz-R\'enyi relative entropy: for $\al\in (0,1)\cup (1,2)$,